The Tale of Scrotie McBoogerballs

 "The Tale of Scrotie McBoogerballs" is the second episode of the fourteenth season of the American animated television series South Park, and the 197th overall episode of the series.
 It originally aired on Comedy Central in the United States on March 24, 2010.
 The plot centers upon a prank book manuscript anonymously written by fourth grade classmates Kyle, Stan, Kenny, and Cartman, whose vulgar content nauseates all who read it, but who also laud it as a masterpiece.
-The prank backfires when classmate Butters, whom the boys convinced is the actual author of the book, is hailed a literary genius, and the book is analyzed for profound subtext that the boys never intended.
+The prank backfires when classmate Butters who (the boys convinced everyone) is the actual author of the book, is hailed a literary genius, and the book is analyzed for profound subtext that the boys never intended.

 The episode was written and directed by series co-creators Trey Parker and Matt Stone, and was rated TV-MA L in the United States.
 It serves as a satire of pop culture criticism, and mocks people who find hidden messages in works which are not intended to be analysed.
 The episode includes other themes, including the lack of interest in reading among American youths, and also mocks the idea that a book alone can inspire someone into committing violent crimes.

 The novel The Catcher in the Rye by J. D. Salinger plays a major part in the episode, as the South Park boys are inspired to write their own book when they feel Salinger's book does not live up to its controversial reputation.
 The episode also satirizes actress Sarah Jessica Parker and the Kardashian family.

 "The Tale of Scrotie McBoogerballs" received generally positive reviews, with many commentators praising the episode's themes of the over-analysis of works of culture.
 According to Nielsen Media Research, the episode was seen by 3.24 million viewers.
 After the episode aired, Kim, Kourtney, and Khloé Kardashian praised their portrayal.